 But there are four boards out off Hove Lagoon and I've seen them all plane in the bigger gusts.

-If the wind backs to W as BBC say it will, then this could be good for an hour or two.This space is kept clear for random notes, reminders, or a shopping list.
+If the wind backs to W as BBC say it will, then this could be good for an hour or two.watch out for grumpy people after all this recent rain

 29th June 2014, 02:44 PM #73

 Sounds like Rich C doesn't know the difference between a sea breeze and an approaching front.

 They had the swing onshore there but now it is well offshore again, so I hope nobody got caught out by that.

 Here in Hove we've had the increase in wind but not the swing to westerly, despite the BBC still saying we get side shore wind at 5pm.

 That seems unlikely now as, if anything, our wind seems to have more N in it now.